 A good relationship with a designer is never a one-way street.

-You'll want to help them by giving them whatever they need from your business so they can provide you with their best work and the finest result.
+You’ll want to help them by giving them whatever they need from your business so they can provide you with their best work and the most acceptable result.

-They will also be asking for much feedback on proofing concepts and design choices as they attempt to understand your vision.
+They will also ask for much feedback on proofing concepts and design choices as they attempt to understand your vision.

 Smooth projects happen when the lines of communication are open, this will undoubtedly improve over time as well, but having a good rapport upfront is the best way to begin.